mrgreytop/Mine-AHK-Box/README.md

 # Mine-AHK-Box
 Extended python API for AutoHotKey to map xbox controller input to keyboard and mouse buttons.

-In this project I have extended the API written by Spencer Young (see here: https://pypi.org/project/ahk/#deps).The project aims to provide a high-level python API to map joystick buttons, and analogue sticks to a keyboard or mouse.
+In this project I have extended the API written by Spencer Young (see here: https://pypi.org/project/ahk/#deps ).The project aims to provide a high-level python API to map joystick buttons, and analogue sticks to a keyboard or mouse.

 ## Acknowledgements
 All the additions I have made to Spencer's API are contained within ahk/joystick.py or ahk/templates/joystick/\*.